AirportR/fulltclash/README-EN.md

    <br>
 </div>

+## Attention !

+This project English documents are machine translated, if you like this project, you can try to translate the English documents!
 ## Introduction

 FullTclash bot is a Telegram bot (hereinafter referred to as "bot") that carries out its testing tasks.
 It currently supports batch connectivity testing using Clash configuration files and supports the following test items: